-Reclamation
+Reclamation.

-- Historically, reclamation has been the standard bearer of a vendor's remedies.
+° Historically, reclamation was a standard vendor remedy.
 Reclamation is a state law remedy arising from the Uniform Commercial Code's provisions on sales of goods.
 In particular, most states allow a vendor to reclaim goods delivered to a customer (or stop goods in transit), if the seller learns of the customer's insolvency.

-- Prior to the 2005 Bankruptcy Code Amendments, the Bankruptcy Code recognized the state law remedy of reclamation but also recognized that permitting vendors to reclaim goods would be disruptive to a debtor's attempted reorganization.
-Accordingly, the Bankruptcy Code allowed a bankruptcy judge to grant a lien or administrative claim to the seller in lieu of the actual return of goods. - The 2005 Bankruptcy Code Amendments eliminated the provision allowing a bankruptcy judge to grant a lien or administrative priority in lieu of the actual return of goods.
-Accordingly, it is unclear what value the current reclamation claim will have. - Sellers of goods should nevertheless continue the practice of sending a reclamation demand which must be sent within 20 days after the Chapter 11 filing and can cover invoices for goods delivered within 45 days prior to the bankruptcy filing.
+- ° Prior to the 2005 Bankruptcy Code Amendments, the Bankruptcy Code recognized the state law remedy of reclamation but also recognized that permitting vendors to reclaim goods would be disruptive to a debtor's attempted reorganization.
+Accordingly, the Bankruptcy Code allowed a bankruptcy judge to grant a lien or administrative claim to the seller in lieu of the actual return of goods. - ° The 2005 Bankruptcy Code Amendments eliminated the provision allowing a bankruptcy judge to grant a lien or administrative priority in lieu of the actual return of goods.
+Accordingly, it is unclear what value the current reclamation claim will have. - ° Sellers of goods should nevertheless continue the practice of sending a reclamation demand which must be sent within 20 days after the Chapter 11 filing and can cover invoices for goods delivered within 45 days prior to the bankruptcy filing.